Privacy Policy

 10.7 Categories of Information

-In the preceding 12 months, we have collected the following categories of personal information: identifiers, commercial information, internet or network activity information, geolocation data, and professional or employment-related information.
+In the preceding 12 months, we have collected the following categories of personal information: identifiers; commercial information; internet or other electronic network activity information; geolocation data (coarse, derived from IP address); professional or employment-related information; inferences drawn from the foregoing; and sensitive personal information limited to account log-in credentials (used only to authenticate you).

 11. International Data Transfers